pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Actions.rst

 .. note::

-   The :shortcut:`Space` shortcut is an easy way to toggle between general and specialized tools when enabled.
+   The :shortcut:`Space` shortcut is an easy way to toggle between the current general and specialized tools when a specialized tool is available.

 .. _ug-switch-to-next-tool:
 .. _ug-switch-to-previous-tool: